tobaccorico/IBO/README.md

 You cannot change bids after placing them, but if you want
 different exposure, bid in the next epoch at a new price.
-Early epochs see rapid trading, late epochs see hoarding.
+Early epochs see rapid trading, late epochs see hoarding as more of the shares have been allocated earlier in the epoch schedule if there were higher % confidence bettors then, this explains why it doesn't make sense for them to wait until the last minute to be most extractive as this has been seen with Polymarket, etc.

 The current 404 price is set by scarcity
 = (Shares Allocated / Total Shares) × $1